 Note 1: The hardware priority is exclusive while the software one is not.
 This allows the previous process to succeed with only one interrupt.

-Note 2: TLI, RESET and TRAP are non maskable and they can be considered as having the highest software priority in the decision process.
+Note 2: TLI, RESET and TRAP can be considered as having the highest software priority in the decision process.

 Different Interrupt Vector Sources